sabamdarif/termux-desktop/README.md

 <br>

 - `setup-termux-desktop --local-config / -config` 	*Start the installation from pre made config file*
+    > Each time you install the desktop environment or made some changes using the script it write all your config to the `/data/data/com.termux/files/usr/etc/termux-desktop/configuration.conf` file.
+Copy that somewhere else, so next time when you want to install the desktop environment with that old config all you have to do `setup-termux-desktop --local-config /path/to/configuration.conf`
 <br>

 - `setup-termux-desktop --debug` **(At The Start)** *To generate a log file for any of the above command*